cct-datascience/targets-uahpc/README.md

 To modify the pipeline to run *your* code, you'll need to edit the list of targets in `_targets.R` as well as functions in the `R/` folder.
 See the [targets manual](https://books.ropensci.org/targets/) for more information.

+Note that use of the `renv` package for tracking dependencies isn't strictly necessary, but it does simplify package installation on the HPC.
+As you add R packages dependencies, you can use `targets::tar_renv()` to update the `_targets_packages.R` file and then `renv::snapshot()` to add them to `renv.lock`.
+On the HPC, running `renv::restore()` not only installs any missing R packages, it also automatically detects system dependencies and lets you know if they aren't installed.

 ## Running the pipeline